filecoin-project/lotus/README.md

 ## Building & Documentation

 > Note: The default `master` branch is the dev branch, please use with caution.
-For the latest stable version, checkout the most recent [`Latest release`](https://github.com/filecoin-project/lotus/releases).
+For the latest stable version, checkout the [latest release](https://github.com/filecoin-project/lotus/blob/master/LOTUS_RELEASE_FLOW.md#why-is-the-releases-branch-deprecated-and-what-are-alternatives).

 For complete instructions on how to build, install and setup lotus, please visit [https://lotus.filecoin.io](https://lotus.filecoin.io/lotus/install/prerequisites/#supported-platforms).
 Basic build instructions can be found further down in this readme.